New Right (South Korea): Political views

 The New Right's view of modern and contemporary Korean history is known to be contrary to the view of progressive Korean nationalists.
-The New Right movement is led by descendants of those who collaborated with the Japanese imperialism and Shōwa Statism (國家主義) during the time when Korea was a Japanese colony.
-The New Right movement opposes Korean ethnic nationalism (민족주의; 民族主義) and is a radical advocate for South Korean-based state nationalism (국가주의; 國家主義); they oppose anti-Japanese ethno-nationalism, positively evaluate the history of modernization caused by Japanese colonial rule and support the view that South Korea was founded in 1948, when the official government was established, not 1919, when the Provisional Government was established, which has been criticized by opponents for downplaying the history of the independence movement.
+The New Right movement is led by descendants of those who collaborated with the Japanese imperialism and Kokkashugi (國家主義) during the time when Korea was a Japanese colony.

+The New Right movement opposes Korean ethnic nationalism (민족주의; 民族主義) and is a radical advocate for South Korean-based state nationalism (국가주의; 國家主義); they oppose anti-Japanese ethno-nationalism as promoted by progressives, positively evaluated the history of modernization caused by Japanese colonial rule and supported the view that South Korea was founded in 1948, when the official government was established, not 1919, when the Provisional Government was established, which has been criticized by opponents for downplaying the history of the independence movement.
+The Korean Provisional Government had incorporated communists and leftists into its ranks during specific phases of its exile existence, notably adopting a united front strategy to bridge nationalist and leftist factions.
+That historical inclusion created a deep, lasting ideological battleground that still intensely divides South Korean politics today.
+This came to a head when conservative officials under Yoon pushed to remove all commemorations by progressives and liberals of Korean independence leftists such as General Hong Beom-do due to his membership in the Soviet Communist Party in the 1920s in order to secure aid for Korean independence and instead heavily championed right-wing exile leaders such as Kim Ku (who later fought against communist expansion) and Syngman Rhee.

 New Right scholars try to promote pro-American (친미; 親美) and pro-Japanese (친일; 親日) sentiment among South Koreans.
-South Korea's New Rightists have a strong anti-communist perception of North Korea and a favorable perception of Japan, an ally with the United States, because they have a stronger pro-American sentiment than liberal-to-progressives.
+South Korea's New Rightists have a strong anti-communist perception of North Korea and a favorable perception of Japan and the United States.
+They also hold strong anti-Chinese and anti-North Korean views, having viewed the Chinese Communist Party (CCP) as a threat to South Korea economic and security interests and accused liberals and progressives of working with China and North Korea to undermine the South Korea-US-Japan military alliance.

 According to South Korean political experts, the New Right movement is based on the Korean sadaejuui sentiment.